 Mill Ruins Park Tailrace Bridges

 The photo above is bridge #2, the northern of the two concrete girder bridges over the outlet of the tailrace canal.
 The photo below is bridge #3, a steel bridge over a power tunnel outlet.
 This tunnel is the outlet from one of the large flour mills.
-The steel structure is the remains of a former Minneapolis and Eastern Railroad trestle that once carried passenger traffic into the downtown railroad Depot.
+The steel structure is the remains of a former Minneapolis Eastern Railroad trestle that once carried passenger traffic into the downtown railroad depot.

 Mill Ruins Park Tailrace Bridges